SnowConvert: Function References for Teradata¶

 Warning

-This is the user-defined function (UDF) overloaded with three parameters.
+This is the user-defined function (UDF) that accepts three parameters.

 Definition¶